mfractor/mfractor.github.io/docs/xamarin-forms/grids/delete-row-columns.md

-!!! quote "Insert a new row or column and update all indices and spans"
+!!! quote "Delete a row or column and update all indices and spans"

 ## Introduction